🎉 Fan Zones

 2520 NW 2nd Ave · Wynwood

-Wynwood Walls outdoor plaza hosts match-day activations on big screens, plus several Wynwood taprooms run match-day specials.
+Wynwood Walls outdoor plaza hosts match-day activations on big screens, plus several Wynwood venues run match-day specials.
 Hippest watch-party district.
 Walking distance from KYU, Coyo Taco, and Joey's Italian Cafe.

 FREE